 Only the Committee may apply for grants or funding, to meet the purposes of the Club.

-WINDING UP

-In the event of the disbandment or winding up of the Club, the property of the Club shall be realised and the proceeds shall be vested in Trustees to be applied to the encouragement of kayaking in New Zealand through recognised charitable kayaking clubs in Canterbury or nationwide.

-ALTERATION OF CONSTITUTION

-The Constitution or part thereof may be repealed or altered on concurrence of a three-fifths majority of members present at the Annual or Special General Meeting.

-Notice of any proposed repeal or alteration shall be given to the Secretary in writing not less than four weeks prior to the meeting, and the Secretary shall embody such alterations in the notice calling the Annual or Special General Meeting.

-No amendment to this Constitution shall be inconsistent with the Incorporated Societies Act 2022 or with the Club’s charitable purposes.

 RULES AND REGULATIONS

 The Committee may, from time to time, formulate Rules and Regulations in accordance with the Constitution, for the use of the clubhouse, craft and equipment owned by the Club, conduct of members or events, and such other matters that the Committee decides.